 The proportion of work performed at our offshore facilities and at onsite client locations varies from period-to-period.
-Effort, in terms of the percentage of hours billed to clients by onsite resources, was 21% and 22% of total hours billed in each of the fiscal years ended March 31, 2014 and 2013, respectively, while the revenue from resources located onsite and offshore accounted for 53% and 47% respectively in the fiscal year ended March 31, 2014, and 53% and 47% respectively during the fiscal year ended March 31, 2013.
+Effort, in terms of the percentage of hours billed to clients by onsite resources, was 20% and 21% of total hours billed in each of the fiscal years ended March 31, 2015 and 2014, respectively, while the revenue from resources located onsite and offshore accounted for 54% and 46% respectively in the fiscal year ended March 31, 2015, and 53% and 47% respectively during the fiscal year ended March 31, 2014.
 We charge higher rates and incur higher compensation costs and other expenses for work performed at client locations in the United States, the United Kingdom and Europe as compared to work performed at our global delivery centers in Asia, particularly our largest centers in India and Sri Lanka.
-Services performed at client locations or at our offices in the United States or the United Kingdom generate higher revenue per-capita at lower gross margins than similar services performed at our global delivery centers in Asia, particularly our largest centers in India and Sri Lanka.
+Services performed at client locations or at our offices in the United States or the United Kingdom generate higher revenue per-capita at lower gross margins than similar services performed at our global delivery centers in Asia, particularly our largest centers at our global delivery centers in India and Sri Lanka.
 We manage to a targeted 25% to 75% onsite-to-offshore service delivery mix, although such delivery mix may be impacted by several factors including our new and existing client delivery requirements as well as the impact of any acquisitions.